kbilsted/CodeQualityAndReadability/Articles/Readability/ProductivityFeaturesThatMayRuinCodeReadability.md

 <img src="img/code_indent_guides.png">

 Unfortunately, and as the image shows, it may lead to over nested code "looking just fine" when in fact it isn't.
-Those fancy guides are an open invitation to just do one more indentation (if you want to know more about the effect of code indentation please read [Optimal indent size for code readability](https://github.com/kbilsted/CodeQualityAndReadability/blob/master/Articles/Readability/OptimalIndentSizeForCodeReadability.md)).
+Those fancy guides are an open invitation to just do one more indentation (if you want to know more about the effect of code indentation please read [Optimal indent size for code readability](http://kbilsted.github.io/CodeQualityAndReadability/Articles/Readability/OptimalIndentSizeForCodeReadability.html)). *If you really appreciate this feature you may need to ask yourself whether your indentation size is too small and/or whether your methods are too long. *

 There are fewer problems with many scopes as long as the method is fully visible on the screen.
 But when code grows, scopes, especially scopes for conditions and loops are heart of code complexity.